 Hours: General Fish Market - 1:30PM to 10:00PM

 Address: 674 Nodeul-ro, Noryangjin 1(il)-dong, Dongjak-gu, 서울특별시 South Korea

 2. Gwangjang Market

 A combination textile/street food market in the center of Jongno-gu.
-Packed with hundreds of street food stalls selling a variety of traditional Korean foods, it's easy to get lost here for hours as you explore this seemingly never-ending market.
+Packed with hundreds of stalls selling a variety of traditional Korean foods and clothing.
+It's easy to get lost here for hours as you explore this seemingly never-ending market.

 The market is one of the largest and oldest in Korea, it was constructed during the Joseon Dynasty under King Gojong.
 In the beginning the market mainly sold agricultural and seafood products.
 However it evolved over the years and is now known for its wide variety of Korean street food and restaurants.